sahayishi-star/DNA-Sequence-Analyzer/README.md

 - Week 1: Actively learning and expanding
 - Week 2: Learning more about biophysics and thermodynamic modeling
 - Week 3: Utilizing thermochemical concepts to improve models and learning HTML
+- Week 4: Updating HTML UI and reading more about DNA stability and thermodynamics